Syrtis Major quadrangle: Dikes

 Narrow ridges occur in some places on Mars.
 They may be formed by different means, but some are probably caused by molten rock moving underground, cooling into hard rock, then being exposed by the erosion of softer, surrounding materials.
 Such a feature is termed a dike.
+Dikes are often straight.
 They are common on Earth—some famous ones are Shiprock, New Mexico; around Spanish Peaks, Colorado; and the "Iron Dike" in Rocky Mountain National Park, Colorado.

 The discovery on Mars of dikes that were formed from molten rock is highly significant because dikes indicate the existence of intrusive igneous activity.
 On the Earth such activity is associated with precious metals like gold, silver, and tellurium.
 Dikes and other intrusive structures are common in the Cripple Creek Mining District of Colorado; the Battle Mountain-Eureka area in north-central Nevada, famous for gold and molybdenum deposits; and around the Franklin dike swarm in Canada.

 Mapping the presence of dikes allows us to understand how magma (molten rock under the ground) travels and where it could have interacted with surrounding rock, thus producing valuable ores.
 Deposits of important minerals are also made by dikes and other igneous intrusions heating water which then dissolves minerals that are deposited in cracks in nearby rock.
 One would expect a great deal of intrusive igneous activity to occur on Mars because it is believed there is more igneous activity under the ground than on top, and Mars has many huge volcanoes.

+Jezero Crater discoveries with Perseverance

+The Perseverance rover landed in Jesero crater and has greatly increased our understanding of the crater.
+Although Jezero shows the classic signs of a lake, especially with its deltas, igneous rocks were found.
+One would have expected just sedimentary rocks.
+Furthermore, some of the rocks had large crystals that indicated slow cooling.
+Large crystals are formed in maga bodies after a long period of cooling.
+The crystals were composed of the mineral olivine surrounded by another mineral called pyroxene.
+That arrangement happens in thick magma bodies and geologists call this type of texture "Cumulate."
+In addition basalt lava was found.
+Minerals that are produced with water, like carbonates, were found as well.